Is your mobility issue holding you back and keeping you from enjoying life as you once did?

 The upholstery is also nylon mesh for breathability and is machine washable, so there’s no need to worry if you get muddy while out on the trail (and the chair comes with built-in side guards to minimize the amount of water splashing on you in any case).

-The chair also features quick release pins for the wheels, enabling you to take them off for easier transport or to swap out the wheels to optimize the chair for the beach or urban environments, depending on how you plan to use it.
+The chair also features quick-release pins for the wheels, enabling you to take them off for easier transport or to swap out the wheels to optimize the chair for the beach or urban environments, depending on how you plan to use it.
 Other notable features include:

 Given its scant weight, you probably won’t need to remove the wheels for transport, but if you do, no tools are required.
-You can completely disassemble and reassemble the chair in a matter of minutes, and its footprint is such that it will fit comfortably into most any available trunk space.
+You can completely disassemble and reassemble the chair in a matter of minutes, and its footprint is such that it will fit comfortably into almost any available trunk space.

 Although our description above focused on its abilities outdoors, the G-Explorer is no slouch when used inside, either.
-It will serve you well in either capacity, making it ideal for people who have no intention of letting their mobility issue keep them from enjoying the great outdoors as they once did.
+It will serve you well in either capacity, making it ideal for people who have no intention of letting their mobility issues keep them from enjoying the great outdoors as they once did.

 If money’s tight and you can only afford one chair, then you need it to be as versatile as possible.
 That’s the real strength of the G-Explorer.